 "When I first saw them it was at the Whisky.
 This was about April of '78, and I was just amazed.
 For the first time, I'd seen a band in L.A. with intimations of the London scene.
 There were a lot of other bands playing around town then that had some links to it, but they seemed determined to keep one foot in each camp."--Derek Green, Record World July 14, 1979.

-Although an American band, The Dickies were signed to A&M Records Ltd. in England and broke there first thanks to teen and pre-teen interest in three concert tours and at retail with a series of singles that helped identify an audience for an album.
+Although an American band, The Dickies were signed to A&M Records Ltd. in England in June 1978 and broke there first thanks to teen and pre-teen interest in three concert tours and at retail with a series of singles that helped identify an audience for an album.
 A&M focused on packaging the records with colored vinyl and playing up the logo and cover art.
 The U.K. media did not like the band and radio was equally negative.

 |Leonard Graves Phillips||vocals|

 |Robert Davis (Chuck Wagon)||1956-08-11||1981-06-28|